What is wet age-related macular degeneration?

 - Abnormal blood vessel growth.
-Sometimes abnormal new blood vessels grow from under and into the macula.
+Abnormal blood vessels can grow into the macula starting from a layer beneath the retina, called the choroid.
 These blood vessels can leak fluid or blood, interfering with the retina's function.

 - Fluid buildup in the back of the eye.
-When fluid leaks under the retina, it can collect and cause a bump in the macula.
+When fluid leaks under the retina, it can collect and cause distortion of the macular layers.

 See an eye doctor regularly and as soon as possible if you notice any changes to your vision.
 Wet age-related macular degeneration can appear suddenly and progress quickly.
 Treatment may help slow vision loss and preserve independence.

 Nov.
 05, 2022

 - AskMayoExpert.
 Age-related macular degeneration.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Preferred practice pattern: Age-related macular degeneration.
 San Francisco, CA: American Academy of Ophthalmology; 2015. http://www.aao.org/preferred-practice-pattern/age-related-macular-degeneration-ppp-2015.
 Accessed Sept.
 22, 2015.